kishwarshafin/helen/docs/zymo_model_release.md

 <img src="./zymo_img/Kmer_Zymo_R10.3_Guppy.png">
 </p>

-The K-mer accuracy plot shows that the polishing improves the overall accuracy of each K-mer category from the draft assembly.
+The homopolymer accuracy plot shows that the polishing improves the overall accuracy of each homopolymer category from the draft assembly.
 The R9.4.1 Guppy 3.4.4 and R10.3 Guppy models do not report any hold-out set, so the comparison is difficult.
 We see that with Guppy R10.3 the long run-length accuracy of `MarginPolish-HELEN` is higher than `Racon-Medaka`.

 ### Data availability
 The Shasta assemblies: